dennowiggle/PETER-Programmer/README.md

 # PETER-Programmer
-The PETER-Programmer is a WiFi interface for the Retro CPU and it can program files to FPGA Flash - CPU boot code and FPGA images, as well as program an eZ80F91 Flash over ZDI.
+The PETER-Programmer is a WiFi interface for the [Retro-PETER](https://github.com/dennowiggle/Retro-PETER/blob/main/Hardware/) CPU and it can program files to FPGA Flash - CPU boot code and FPGA images, as well as program an eZ80F91 Flash over ZDI.
 It's also rather useful at providing a CPU reset or a system reset remotely.

 ## Information:
 Refer to the [schematic](https://github.com/dennowiggle/Retro-PETER/blob/main/Hardware/PETER/output/PETER_V0.0_BW.pdf) for connections.